-Approx. Days After Date: Assumes 1 May Orecutto Officia Managara ta Otana Planting 0-2 Planting 1-2 May Growin Stage Management Steps If Prowl or Sonolan are used, it must be applied at planting or within 2 days of planting.
+PLANTING 3 TO DIGGI NG (cont.)
+Approx. Days After Planting Date: Assumes 1 May Planting Growth Stage Management Steps 0-2 1-2 May - If Prowl or Sonolan are used, it must be applied at planting or within 2 days of planting.
 Intro and Dual can be tank-mixed.
 7 7 May Cracking Emergence - A pegging zone (4" depth) soil test can be used to re-evaluate Landplaster needs on runner types and apply 1,000 lb/ac only if soil test indicates < 400 lb/ac or a Ca to K ratio < 3:1.
 7-28 7 - 28 May Seedling Apply Gramoxone (plus Basagran or Storm) when needed to control first weed flush from cracking through seedling stage.
 If thrips injury/stunting occurs after emergence a foliar Orthene treatment is recommended.
 45 14 June Bloom (R1) - Land plaster applied at bloom 40 DAP (early better than late).
 Typical Cadre appl. timing is about 35 DAP (no later as it may damage peanuts if vines are too big and the herbicide reaches them).
-If 2 Gramoxone applications are used instead of Cadre, the second application must be made within 28 days after cracking (about 35 DAP) 55 24 June Beginning Peg (R2) - Boron can be tank-mixed with the first herbicide or fungicide if indicated by soil test (<0.4 lb). - Water is needed to move gypsum into the pegging zone and sustain pod development: irrigate if it is needed and you can.
-Check to see that the taproot has active nodules if inoculation problems are suspected (yellow plants).
-Cutworms can defoliate in late June - early July.
+If 2 Gramoxone applications are used instead of Cadre, the second application must be made within 28 days after cracking (about 35 DAP) 55 24 June Beginning Peg (R2) - Boron can be tank-mixed with the first herbicide or fungicide if indicated by soil test (<0.4 lb).
+Water is needed to move gypsum into the pegging zone and sustain pod development: irrigate if it is needed and you can.
+Check to see that the taproot has active nodules if inoculation problems are suspected (yellow plants). - Cutworms can defoliate in late June - early July.
 Start weekly spot check for hopperburn on field edges.